Maximizing the Diversity of Exposure in a Social Network: Experiments

-For the largest configuration \dtstTWTXL{}, following \imm\cite{tang2015influence}, we use the Weighted-Cascade model~\cite{kempe03} model that assigns $p_{u,v}^i = 1/{|N^{in}(v)|}$ for each item and edge to retain comparability.
+For the largest configuration \dtstTWTXL{}, following \imm\cite{tang2015influence}, we use the Weighted-Cascade model~\cite{kempe03} that assigns $p_{u,v}^i = 1/{|N^{in}(v)|}$ for each item and edge to retain comparability.
 For the rest of the datasets, the propagation probabilities of items along the edges of the network depend on the leaning of the item being propagated and the leanings of the emitting and receiving users.
 Intuitively, the further away from the leaning of the users, the less likely an item is to be propagated.

-We considered two models for how the propagation probabilities drop as the leaning of the item lies further away from that of the communicating nodes.
-More specifically, we considered a linear function with parameter $\beta$:
+We consider an exponential function to model how the propagation probabilities drop as the leaning of the item lies further away from that of the communicating nodes.
+More specifically, we use an exponential function with parameters $\beta$ and $\gamma$: